2025–2026 Philippine anti-corruption protests: Violent demonstrations along Mendiola Street, Recto Avenue and Ayala Boulevard

-While protests nationwide were relatively peaceful, rioting occurred along Mendiola Street and Recto Avenue in Manila.
+While protests nationwide were relatively peaceful, violent demonstrations occurred along Mendiola Street, Recto Avenue and Ayala Boulevard in Manila.
 Police reported that protesters in Mendiola threw improvised incendiary devices, including Molotov cocktails, which injured at least 39 officers.
 Alongside these confrontations, media also reported scattered incidents of property damage such as burning tires and barricades during face-offs between security forces and demonstrators.
-Rioters engaged in violent confrontations with police and ignited a trailer truck on Ayala Bridge in Manila.
-A group of protesters in masks rioted along Recto Avenue by setting fires in the middle of the street, hurling stones, human waste, and objects at police officers, and attacking several nearby establishments including ransacking a Sogo Hotel branch.
-Reports vary on testimonies regarding small explosions heard during confrontations between the authorities and rallyists in Mendiola, with some claiming to have heard at least one gunshot.
+Demonstrators engaged in violent confrontations with police and ignited a trailer truck on Ayala Bridge in Manila, also setting fire to several motorcycles including some belonging to the PNP.
+A group of protesters in masks violently demonstrated along Recto Avenue by setting fires in the middle of the street, hurling stones, human waste, and objects at police officers, and attacking several nearby establishments including ransacking a Sogo Hotel branch.
+The PNP accused rioters of stealing firearms from police officers.
+Reports vary on testimonies regarding small explosions heard during confrontations between the authorities and rallyists in Mendiola.
+The SWAT team eventually resorted to sporadically opening fire, resulting in the death of Eric Saber.
+Some of them even helped the Sogo Hotel employees beat up a minor.
 None of the initial police officers assigned to crowd control held firearms, while a SWAT team later arrived carrying firearms and was seen using tear gas by eyewitnesses.

 Supporters of Rodrigo Duterte were reported to have attempted a march from their protest venue in Liwasang Bonifacio to Mendiola, intending to move their rally to nearby Malacañang Palace and call for President Marcos' resignation, but halted their march due to the rioters along Recto.

 Seventeen individuals were arrested for throwing rocks at riot police and igniting barricade tires, as reported by local authorities.
 Less than an hour later, police deployed a water cannon against another group of masked protesters.
 Some officers retaliated by throwing rocks back at the demonstrators.
 Manila Mayor Isko Moreno stated that police officers were injured during the confrontations and are currently receiving medical care.
-Photojournalists who documented the event also reported beatings and harassment of rioters and bystanders committed by the police.
+Photojournalists who documented the event also reported beatings and harassment of rallyists and bystanders committed by the police; photojournalist Zedrich Xylak Madrid himself was hit by police officers, while attempts were made by officers in preventing Reuters photojournalist Liza Marie David from taking photographs.